Golan Heights: Syrian villages

 The Druze living in the Golan Heights are permanent residents of Israel.
 They hold laissez-passer documents issued by the Israeli government, and enjoy the country's social-welfare benefits.
 The pro-Israeli Druze were historically ostracized by the pro-Syrian Druze.
 Reluctance to accept citizenship also reflects fear of ill treatment or displacement by Syrian authorities should the Golan Heights be returned to Syria.
+In the 21st century, the number of Druze accepting Israeli citizenship steadily increased; as of 8 March 2026, 10,323 (39.6%) of the 26,066 residents of the four Druze villages of the Israeli-administered Golan Heights were Israeli citizens.

 According to The Independent, most Druze in the Golan Heights live relatively comfortable lives in a freer society under Israeli rule than they would have in Syria under Assad's government.
 According to Egypt's Daily Star, their standard of living vastly surpasses that of their counterparts on the Syrian side of the border.
 Most of them identify themselves as Syrian, but feel alienated from the "autocratic" government in Damascus and therefore fear of a return to Syrian rule.
 According to the Associated Press, "many young Druse have been quietly relieved at the failure of previous Syrian–Israeli peace talks to go forward."

 On the other hand, expressing pro-Syrian viewpoint, The Economist represents the Golan Druzes' view that by doing so they may be potentially rewarded by Syria, while simultaneously risking nothing in Israel's freewheeling society.
 The Economist likewise reported that "Some optimists see the future Golan as a sort of Hong Kong, continuing to enjoy the perks of Israel's dynamic economy and open society, while coming back under the sovereignty of a stricter, less developed Syria."
 The Druze are also reportedly well-educated and relatively prosperous, and have made use of Israel's universities.